 Our Verdict

-Bottom Line: ieGeek 2K is the better choice.
-It offers superior 1440p video, a comprehensive sensor suite (motion, sound, temp, cry), and hybrid connection with 1000ft local range and app access.
+Bottom Line: ieGeek 2K Split-Screen Baby Monitor is the better choice.
+It offers superior 1440p video resolution and a versatile hybrid connection for local and remote viewing, all at a lower price of $139.

 Key Differences